StrongKey/fido2/sampleapps/java/poc/README.md

 ## Contributing to the Sample Service Provider Web Application

-If you would like to contribute to the sample service provider Party web application project, please read [CONTRIBUTING.md](https://github.com/StrongKey/fido2/blob/master/CONTRIBUTING.md), then sign and submit the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/FIDO-Server).
+If you would like to contribute to the sample service provider web application project, please read [CONTRIBUTING.md](https://github.com/StrongKey/fido2/blob/master/CONTRIBUTING.md), then sign and submit the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/FIDO-Server).

 ## More Information on FIDO2